SARAH-Alzmammi/algorithmVisualizer/README.md

 AV
 Algorithm Visualizer
-Visualized Bubble Sort, SelectionSort, InsertionSort , and more will be added later
+Visualized Bubble Sort, SelectionSort, InsertionSort ,linear & binary search and more will be added later